Skip to main content

 • What it is: A larger local exemption in some cities and towns.
 This is one of the most overlooked forms of relief in Massachusetts.

 • Who can get it: Only homeowners in towns that adopted it.
-The classic local-option model under state law is tied to strict age, ownership, and income rules, but some communities use special local rules that differ.
+The classic local-option model under Chapter 59, Section 5 is tied to strict age, ownership, and income rules.
+Some communities use special local rules that differ.

-• How it helps: The benefit can be much bigger than a flat 41C exemption.
-For example, Hingham’s posted means-tested program lists a maximum exemption of $2,820 and says it cannot cut the bill by more than 50%.
+• How it helps: Hingham’s current posted means-tested program lists a maximum exemption of $2,820 and says it cannot cut the bill by more than 50%.

 • How to apply: Ask your assessor if your town has adopted a means-tested senior exemption or another special local program.
 Hingham’s posted page lists a September 1, 2026 deadline for its current cycle.